Special Forces Regiment (Philippines): History

-In 1960, then Captain Captain Fidel V. Ramos PA (INF), Lt.
-David Abundo Jr., Capt.
-Cesar Batil and Capt.
-Jose Magno Jr were trained by American forces at Fort Bragg, North Carolina at the Special Warfare Center, taking the Special Forces and Psychological Warfare Courses.
-They later took training in airborne courses.
+In 1960, Captain Fidel V. Ramos, Lieutenant David Abundo Jr., Captain Cesar Batil, and Captain Jose Magno Jr were selected by the Philippine Army to train with American forces at the US Army Special Warfare School, Fort Bragg, North Carolina, taking the Special Forces and Psychological Warfare Courses, in which Captain Ramos and Captain Magno graduated from the latter placing first and second, respectively.
+They later took Basic Airborne Training under the famed 82nd Airborne Division.

-The regiment was established in on June 25, 1962, primarily trained in both unconventional warfare and psychological warfare, which started as the 1st Special Forces Company before it evolved into a group and then to a regiment.
-The regiment has close ties and trains with the United States Army Special Forces (Green Berets) When the unit was created, around 12 officers and 105 enlisted soldiers formed the unit.
+The four American-trained officers were later asked by the AFP to create a committee studying the incorporation of unconventional warfare capabilities within the entire military establishment.
+With the help of interviews from former World War II guerillas, the committee submitted its study, which was approved and endorsed for implementation by the AFP.

+With the collaboration of the AFP, and the Joint United States Military Assistance Group (JUSMAG), the 1st Special Forces Company (Airborne) was established in on June 25, 1962, When the unit was created, around 12 officers and 105 enlisted soldiers formed the unit.
+They did their early para-drop training in various areas in Metro Manila, specifically Manila Bay, Camp Murphy (now Camp Aguinaldo), and Fort McKinley (now Fort Bonifacio), as well as the site where the Asian Development Bank complex now stands.

+Captain Ramos recruited volunteers from all four major service branches of the AFP - the Army, the Navy, the Air Force, and the Philippine Constabulary (now the Philippine National Police).
+Ramos will later be credited to be the creator of the PNP's own special forces unit, the Special Action Force (SAF).
+The officer pool was later expanded, as Ramos, et al. will be joined by Fort Bragg and Fort Benning graduates Lieutenant Pete Collado, Lieutenant Tante Quiaoit, Lieutenant Angelo Quedding, and Lieutenant Eduardo Ermita.

 The unit encountered manpower issues when SF commandos were sent to Vietnam under the 1 Philippine Civic Action Group - Vietnam (PHILCAG-V), which forced commanders to train new recruits to refill the ranks.

 SFR commandos were known to have been actively sent to Mindanao after it was established.

 The SFR was responsible for creating the Civilian Home Defense Forces (CHDF), later renamed as the Civilian Armed Forces Geographical Unit (CAFGU).

 The unit changed its name from Special Forces to Home Defense Forces in June 1968 to avoid being disbanded when it was revealed that special forces commandos trained Muslim Filipino soldiers for operations in Sabah.
 At the time, the Home Defense Forces Group consisted of A Teams (Operational Detachment) and B Teams.

 In 1970, the HDFG was placed under Task Force Pasig of the Presidential Security Command.

-In 2004, it's reported that 1,200 operators are in the SFR.